mrahtz/ocd-a3c/README.md

 # TensorFlow A3C

 Side project doing a TensorFlow implementation of [A3C](https://arxiv.org/abs/1602.01783).

+Started as part of a [reproduction](https://github.com/mrahtz/learning-from-human-preferences) of [Deep Reinforcement Learning from Human Preferences](https://arxiv.org/abs/1706.03741), but currently on hold, in favour of OpenAI's A2C implementation instead.

 In progress; ugly code.

 ## Milestones